 More Juvenile Justice Bills to Watch

 The Assembly fiscal committee also approved AB 935, which acknowledges that juvenile halls can be inappropriate placements for kids suffering from mental illness who need long-term mental health care.
 The bill, authored by Assemblymember Mark Stone and sponsored by the Chief Probation Officers of California, would give minors the same protections as adults during competency proceedings.
-Essentially, when defendants are deemed unfit to stand trial, they mental health treatment until they can understand the charges against them. the bill would fill a gap in state law by creating clear timelines and procedures for determining whether a kid is competent to stand trial.
-AB 935 also puts a limit on
+Essentially, when defendants are deemed unfit to stand trial, they receive mental health treatment until they can understand the charges against them. the bill would fill a gap in state law by creating clear timelines and procedures for determining whether a kid is competent to stand trial.

 In an op-ed for the San Jose Mercury News, Stone and Santa Clara County Chief Probation Officer Laura Garnette explain why the lack of laws and guidelines on competency cases for juveniles mean that mentally ill kids get warehoused in juvenile halls, absent of the treatment they need.
 Sometimes, kids found incompetent can get stuck behind bars for even longer than the sentence they would have received, if found guilty, according to Stone and Garnette.

 AB 811, which would ensure that kids locked up in juvenile halls and camps have reasonable access to computers and the internet so that they can receive a quality education and keep in frequent contact with their loved ones, also passed out of the Assembly and was ordered to the Senate on Wednesday.
 The bill, introduced by Assemblyman Mike Gipson (D-Carson), would also establish that foster youth have a right to use computers and the internet.
 (Read more about AB 811: here.)